-Course Code: MMB 701 Course Title: Management Theory and Practice Semester: I Course Type: Core Credits: 3 Home Programme(s):MBA (BFS) Batch/Academi cYear:2020-2022 Course Leader:
+Course Code: MMB 701 Course Title: N Management Theory and Practice Semester: I Course Type: Core Credits: 3 Home Programme(s):MBA Batch/AcademicYear:2020-2022 Course Leader : Dr. Subrah manyam A

 This course is designed to provide students with a foundational understanding of concepts and principles of management.
 This course explores the rich field of management in theory and practice, and as both a science and an art.
 Students learn to apply management concepts to current workplace issues.
 Other topics include increasing competitive forces, expectations for successful performance of employees and organizations, and achieving desired business goals.